HIP-1195: Hiero hooks and an application to allowances

 Backwards Compatibility

 This HIP adds a net new feature to the protocol.
-Any account that does not install a hook will see identical behavior in all circumstances.
-Any payer account that does explicitly set a gas limit to cover a hook’s execution will be at no risk of having a hook execute.
+Any account that does not use hooks will see identical behavior in all circumstances.
+Any payer account that does not explicitly set a gas limit to cover a hook’s execution will be at no risk of paying for a hook’s execution.

 Security Implications